lrebelo/Notes/Puppet/README.md

 * Master of masters (UI)

-  * Load Balencer
+  * Load Balancer

-    * Computaional Node
+    * Computational Node

-    * Computaional Node
+    * Computational Node

-_the more notes the more we need to setup computatintal nodes_
+_the more notes the more we need to setup computational nodes_

 _one computational node per 30~ puppet nodes (with out any lag)_